ruthiang/Ruth_data690/assignment_01/Resume.md

 Contact info: *iangruth99@gmail.com or umbc1@gmail.com*

 ## Experience and Career Objectives
-* Currently working as a quality control assistant
+* Currently working as a quality control assistant, Present
 * Hope to get a job as a data scientist after graduation
+* Editor at GWU Economics Journal, 2021
+* Investment Analyst at Paragon Asia, 2020-2021
+* Intern at Cash Campaign, 2020

 ## Education
-B.S in Statistics and Economics, George Washington University, 2021
+B.S in Statistics and Economics, George Washington University, 2017-2021 M.P.S in Data Science, University of Maryland, Baltimore County, 2022-2023

 ## Technical/Computer Skills
-* SAS, R, STATA
+* SAS, R, STATA softwares
-* C Language
+* C Programming Language

 ## Hobbies
 * Hiking, Volleyball, and Watching movies and dramas